jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (3) Every person who commits an offence against subsection (1)﻿(c) to (j) is liable on conviction,— (a) in the case of an individual, to imprisonment for a term not exceeding 1 year or to a fine not exceeding $20,000:
   (b) in the case of a body corporate, to a fine not exceeding $50,000.
+(4) An individual may not be convicted of an offence under subsection (1)﻿(a) for placing a bet with an offshore betting operator (as defined in section 105 of the Racing Industry Act 2020) in contravention of section 74AAA of the Racing Industry Act 2020.

 ### Subpart 2 — Classes of gambling